ALLIIPP/Jupiter-arbs-bot/README.md

 then fills those tables with accounts until its is able to fit entire swap instuctions in single txn.

-successful swaps saved in swaps.json
+successful swaps saved in "swaps.json"

-lut addresses and accounts in lut saved in somestuff.json
+lut addresses and accounts in lut saved in "somestuff.json"

-inspired by Jarett Dunn @STACCoverflow
+inspired by jare @STACCoverflow

 ## How to use?